Improving glycaemic control in patients with type 2 diabetes mellitus through peer support instant messaging: a randomized controlled trial

 People with diabetes mellitus type 2 are assigned to the intervention or control group.
-While the control group continues to receive the usual diabetes treatment, the intervention group additionally engages in exchange with other diabetes type 2 patients using the Austrian IMS grape.
+While the control group continues to receive the usual diabetes treatment, the intervention group additionally engages in exchange with other diabetes type 2 patients using the IMS tool.
 Every group is led by a specially trained diabetic person.
 All participants are trained before the intervention starts.

 The project is jointly implemented from 2020 to 2024 by the following consortium members: